-The EIT will facilitate shared services towards the KICs and exchanges of experiences and good practices between KICs and foster collaboration between them (cross-KIC activities) on both thematic and horizontal topics.
-Cross-KIC activities have highest potential where several KICs alreadyaddress common EU policy priorities where no dedicated KICs exist.
-Bringing together the different KICs communities in dedicated joint actions of mutual benefit has high potential for synergies and The EIT will boost such activities and take an active part in defining the content and structure of the cross-KIC activities.
+The EIT shall define areas of and promote stronger cross-KIC collaboration on topics of strategic and policy relevance.
+The EIT will strengthen coordination between KICs in areas of common interest and, in particular, it will foster exchanges of experiences and good practices between KICs and collaboration between them (cross-KIC activities) on both thematic and horizontal topics.
+Cross-KIC activities have highest potential where several KICs already address common EU policy priorities where no dedicated KICs exist.
+Bringing together the different KICs communities in dedicated joint actions of mutual benefit has high potential for synergies and the EIT will boost such activities and take an active part in defining the content and structure of the cross-KIC activities.
 It will monitor the implementation of cross-KIC activities as well as the results achieved, with the aim of making those activities an integral part of the KICs' strategies.
+EIT will also facilitate the establishment of cross-KICs shared services aimed at jointly handling operational tasks common for all KICs.

-(2) Increasing the regional impact of KICs
+3.2 Increasing the regional impact of KICs